TasneemHamzah/Melanoma-Detector/README.md

-# Melanoma-Detector
+# Melanoma-Detection Using Deep Learning

-In this project I developed a Deep Convolution Neural Network  model to classify skin lesions.
+In this project, I developed a Deep Convolution Neural Network model to classify skin lesions.

+The datasets that have been used are PH2dataset and Kaggle Derma Disease dataset.

-The research paper will be puplished soon.
+The research paper will be published soon.